metno/lard/migrations/README.md

    ```

 1. In order to import dumps into LARD, you can use the import script

+   > [!NOTE]
+   > GOMEMLIMIT needs to be set in order to avoid potential OOM issues

    ```terminal
    # Imports all the data present in /mnt/dumps